smarter-sh/smarter/docs/source/adr/020-semantic-versioning.rst

 Context
 -------
 Consistent versioning is important for release management, automation, and communication with users.
-Semantic versioning provides a standardized approach to versioning software releases.
+Semantic versioning provides a standardized approach to versioning software releases including across disparate platforms and package managers like GitHub, PyPi, DockerHub and ArtifactHUB.

 Decision
 --------